 Your new members will be excited about being accepted into your organization.
 They will be willing to invest a large amount of time and energy at the onset to prove their dedication.
 This gives you a unique opportunity to impart information and inspiration to a willing and captive audience.
 After the preliminary excitement begins to fade, you’ll find it increasingly difficult to have time for everyone to assemble and participate.
 So, don’t squander this time!

 Think about the goals of your initiation.
-In my mind, there are three goals to be accomplished for a successful initiation:
+In my mind, there are three goals to be accomplished:

 Build a sense of camaraderie amongst your newcomers.
 They should feel like they are part of a class.